Sheraff/TIL/_posts/2019-12-01-Proxy-use-cases.md

 ```

 **Real world example #5: event based state**
+If you want to monitor the changes made to an object, you can use a `Proxy` to dispatch an event every time such a change occurs.
+This is useful in an event based architecture if you want to update your DOM based on a JSON object for example.
 ```javascript
 const target = new EventTarget() const state = new Proxy(target, {